Abdulmumin Jibrin: Honours and awards

 Jibrin has received several awards and honors for his meritorious achievements both in professional and public life.
 He has also been inducted into different professional bodies for his sterling contributions to professional practices in accordance with the global standards.
 In 2000, Jibrin was bestowed with the Award of Life Membership by the Students' Union Government, University of Abuja, Nigeria.

 In 2009, the United Nations Global Peace Foundation award was conferred on Jibrin as a Peace Ambassador.
 He was a recipient of the Icon of Hope Award by the African-Caribbean Society of the University of Reading in 2010.
 He was also honored as a World Youth Ambassador by the Youth Federation for World Peace in 2010.

 In 2012, Jibrin was inducted as Fellow Chartered Institute of Finance and Control by Nigeria CIFN.
 Also in the same year, he received an Award of Excellence for Best House Committee Chair by the Chartered Insurance Institute of Nigeria (CIIN).
 In November 2012, he was honored with an award for Legislative Excellence by the 7th National Assembly Media Merit Award.
 In early 2013, Jibrin was accorded the Distinguished Award for Contribution to National Development by the Nigeria Conservation, UK.
 Later in 2013, he was awarded a Certificate of Commendation for philanthropic Work by the Justice & Fairness Organisation, Kano State.

 Jibrin was honored with the Most Outstanding National Committee Chair (Revenue Development) by the Disciples of Democracy in Frankfurt Germany in 2013 and in 2014 he was inducted as a fellow of the Institute of Mass Communication & Information Management of Nigeria and fellow of the Institute of Corporate Administration of Nigeria.
 For his philanthropy milestone, Jibrin was awarded a Paul Harris Fellow in 2012.
 Abdulmumin Jibrin holds the traditional title of Jarman Bebeji conferred on him by the Kano Emirate Council in November 2012.

+Family and personal life

+Abdulmumin is married to Maryam Augie-Jibrin and they have four children.
+Jibrin has six siblings, two of which are medical doctors.